vickychaudhary/Build-MLP-with-Keras/README.md

 # Build-MLP-with-Keras

-Here the task is of creating a MLP(Multilayer Perceptron) using keras as backend as tensorflow on reuters dataset.
+Here the task is of creating a MLP(Multilayer Perceptron) using keras and tensorflow on reuters dataset.

 ## Tasks To Perform
 1) Import required libraries